-The Indian capital markets follow a T+2 settlement cycle .
-If you buy a stock on Monday, it gets delivered to your demat account on Wednesday.
-However, you can sell your stock even before you receive it in your demat account.
-Let's understand how the process works with the help of an illustration.
+BTST stands for Buy Today, Sell Tomorrow.
+The Indian capital markets follow a T+1 settlement cycle .
+To learn more, see What does settlement cycle mean?
+If a stock is bought on Monday, it gets delivered to the demat account on Tuesday.
+However, the stock can be sold even before receiving it in the demat account.

-The Rs.
-10,000 in your account is blocked immediately on Monday towards the purchase of Reliance shares.
-This is settled to the Exchange on Wednesday (T+2 day).
+₹10,000 in the Zerodha account is blocked immediately on Monday towards the purchase of Reliance shares.
+This is settled to the Exchange on Tuesday (T+1 day).

-On Tuesday, you sell the shares which you're supposed to deliver on Thursday.
-You're allowed to sell the shares on the trading terminal since the delivery of Reliance shares is expected by Wednesday.
-Once these shares are delivered to the stockbroker on Wednesday, he marks it toward your upcoming obligation to give the shares, and the sell transaction is settled on Thursday.
+On Tuesday, the client sells the shares that are supposed to be delivered on Wednesday.
+The client is allowed to sell the shares on Kite since the delivery of Reliance shares is expected by Tuesday.
+Once these shares are delivered to the stockbroker on Tuesday, the stockbroker marks it toward the client’s upcoming obligation to give the shares, and the sell transaction is settled on Wednesday.

-Although the credit of funds from selling your stock is received only after 2 days (Friday, in the above scenario), we allow you to use 80% of sale proceeds to purchase new stocks on the day of sale.
-The remaining 20% becomes available for purchasing new stocks on T+1 (Thursday, in the above scenario).
-To understand this, read more.
+Although the credit of funds from selling the stock is received only after 1 day (Thursday, in the above scenario), Zerodha allows the client to use 80% of sale proceeds to purchase new stocks on the day of sale.
+The remaining 20% becomes available for purchasing new stocks on T+1 (Wednesday, in the above scenario).